 How To Improve Your Sleep Cycle

 The amount of time spent in REM sleep decreases over time.
 Infants can spend as much a 50% of their sleep time in the REM stage, whereas for adults it’s more like 20%.
 In order to maximize REM sleep, one must be cognizant of the sleep cycle.
-Many of the best tips to improve your sleep cycle are the same as those designed to help sleep in general, such as a good night-time schedule, sleep hygiene, avoidance of caffeine, alcohol and rich food before bed, and having a well suited and comfortable sleeping environment.
-For more guidance, refer to Sleepopolis’ guide to sleep issues.
+Many of the best tips to improve your sleep cycle are the same as those designed to help sleep in general, such as a good night-time schedule, sleep hygiene, avoidance of caffeine, alcohol and rich food before bed, and having a supremely comfortable mattress.
+For more guidance, refer to Sleepopolis’

 Annie Walton Doyle